kanhataak/dvc_demo/README.md

 ```bash
 dvc repro
 ```
-In order to track that how your model is behaving use below command
+In order to track that how your model is behaving

 ```bash
  dvc metrics show